It’s Wednesday night , so this series continues.

 You know how our hearts beat – ba dum, ba dum, ba dum.
 We have a bundle of muscle fibers on our heart that controls how quickly it beats and takes the electrical impulses along the path they’re supposed to go.
 (SA node to the AV node, y’all?
 Maybe?)

 Someone with Wolff-Parkinson-White (WPW) has extra pathways (bundles of fibers) that aren’t supposed to be there.
-Depending on where the bundle(s) is located (and how big it/they is/are?), it can be anywhere from mildly dangerous to very dangerous.
+Depending on where the bundle(s) is located (and how big they are), WPW can be anywhere from mildly dangerous to very dangerous.

 How can they tell if you have the dangerous kind or not?
 They can tell by doing an EP study (Electrophysiology study).
 (That’s the thing they needed to do in my heart.)

 So, they take me to this cold room and give me a little something to make me sort of groggy, but I was kind of awake.
-They then inserted catheters into veins at the top of my legs (yes, WebMD (and other internet) users, right by my groin (ew).
-(That’s the word all the medical websites use, but I didn’t want you to have to think about that.))
+They then inserted catheters into veins at the top of my legs.

-Anyway, so they insert these little tubes into my veins, and thread them up in my body until they reach my heart.
+Anyway, so they insert these little tubes into my veins, and thread them up into my body until they reach my heart.

 And this is where we’ll pick up next week.